paraizovinicius/Javscript-Projects/README.md

 ## Minefield game
 This is a 8x8 Minefield game.

-## Hero Jump
-This is a 2D game, where you can control a 2D character with your rightarrow and leftarrow and jump with spacebar.
-[Still in progress]

 ### Installation
 To run the web application locally, you will need to have the following installed on your machine: